Tutorial 3 - Make a PPP Internet Connection using PiTalk

 - Make sure your Raspberry pi recognizes PiTalk when connected via USB by opening terminal and typing command:

-If you see Quectel GSM module and 'ttyUSB3' port, skip below commands.
+If you see Quectel GSM module of raspberry Pi and 'ttyUSB3' port, skip below commands.
 Otherwise, follow these steps and update your Raspberry Pi.

 sudo apt-get update